We’ve listed everything we know about food trucks in Champaign, Urbana and beyond

 Some food trucks are now staking out “permanent” locations rather than being mobile.
 Others have found new outlets in Champaign-Urbana away from the “usual” places, while others have been going around to smaller towns in the the county — and even farther.

-Other places trucks hang out: Riggs Beer Company in Urbana, Triptych in Savoy, downtown Champaign, and the area around Prospect and Bradley avenues in Champaign.
+Other places trucks hang out: Riggs Beer Company in Urbana, Triptych in Savoy, downtown Champaign, Main Street in Mahomet (evenings) and the area around Prospect and Bradley avenues in Champaign.
 On campus, a prime location is Springfield and Mathews avenues in Urbana, as well as right in front of the Krannert Center for the Performing Arts.
+In the summer, some hang out at the Research Park.

-If you have a food truck you love that we have missed one, let us know.
+If you have a food truck you love that we have missed, let us know.

 Here’s a list, in alphabetical order: